SophiaLynch/230-project-1-content.md/README.md

 * Time: Players have a limited amount of time to make each outfit.
 If the time runs out, they need to start the game over as a new zombie.
 * Choice: It’s important for a player to make sure they pay attention to what style the Demon Lord requests; not all clothing is the same.

+### Controls
+* Mouse: Players click and drag clothing options to their zombie character.
+They also use the mouse to click menu options and through any dialogue that may come up.

+### Teaching the Game
+At the start of the game, there would be a basic level informing players of how it is to be played.
+They would need to make an outfit with a very limited, and clear selection of clothing styles that are extremely easy to tell apart.

+### Player Learning
+The player needs to learn about basic fashion elements and styles.
+What’s boho-chic?
+Goth?
+Lolita?
+What’s the difference between leggings and tights?
+They need to differentiate between different requested clothing styles, since not too many people actually know these things.
+So, the Demon Lord could request for the zombie character to dress in Gothic clothing.
+The clothing options may include both gothic style items, and emo.
+But if the player selects mostly emo items, then they fail the level.
+If they select mostly gothic items with a few that are ambiguous, then they pass.
+The game becomes increasingly more difficult with each level, but that’s in hopes that the player learns more about clothing styles as time moves on.

+## Screenshots

+## Other
+It always frustrates me when people think two fashion styles are the same.
+Sure, some are similar, but there are so many different styles with their own individual flair.
+That was my inspiration for the game.

+## About the Developer
+* Name: Sophia Lynch
+* Major: Game Design and Development
+* Minor: Journalism
+* Year: Sophomore
+* Skill set: Programming, graphic design, illustration | C#, Python, Maya, Unity, Ren’Py, Adobe Suite, Paint Tool Sai, Audacity, Russian, German.